xander-miller/talent-cloud-homework/README.md

 - [x] Links on the page don't have to link anywhere, but should be built as though they are ready to do so.
 - [x] The "Featured Content" carousel should contain 3 items.

+*I have never attempted responsive design without a design framework before.
+I ran out of time to try and figure it out.
+I used flexbox to orient elements, I believe implementing responsive design would have been easier if I had built a grid system first.
+I have also never used relative element units (rem) before.
+I used it in this assignment because I noticed it used in the Talent Cloud portal.
+I also attempted to use BEM (Block Element Modifier) conventions from what I read over the weekend.*

 ### Ability to Learn Task

 Reading: [UX 101: A Basic Project Checklist](https://theblog.adobe.com/ux-101-a-basic-project-checklist/)